-\cref{alg:fl} showcases both \gls{fd} and \gls{fedavg} in a unified way.
-At the beginning of each communication round, the server broadcasts its parameters $\wtb$ to the clients (\cref{line:broadcast-param}).
-Then the clients train on their local datasets starting from these parameters (\cref{line:train-client}).
-In \gls{fedavg}, clients directly send their updated parameters $\wtpi$ to the server (\cref{line:params2server}).
-The server then aggregates these parameters to obtain the new server parameters $\wtpb$ (\cref{line:agg-params}).
-In \gls{fd}, clients transmit their information about the learning task via their predictions on a public dataset (\cref{line:comp-pred}).
-The server aggregates these predictions and updates its model by training on the public dataset using the aggregated prediction as labels (\cref{line:train-server}).
-For each sample, the clients send the probability distribution over the classes.
-Note that in \gls{fd}, the server can only be influenced by the clients predictions on $\Dp$, allowing to study the byzantine impact given this communication modality in isolation.
+\cref{alg:fl} showcases \gls{fd} and \gls{fedavg} in a unified way.
+At the beginning of each communication round, the server broadcasts its parameters $\wb[i]$ to the clients (\cref{line:broadcast-param}).
+The clients train on their local datasets starting from these parameters (\cref{line:train-client}).
+In \gls{fedavg}, clients directly send their updated parameters $\wt[i][t+1]$ to the server (\cref{line:params2server}) and the server aggregates these parameters to obtain the new server parameters $\wb[i][t+1]$ (\cref{line:agg-params}).
+In \gls{fd}, clients transmit information about the learning task via their predictions on a public dataset (\cref{line:comp-pred}) and the server aggregates these and updates its model by training on the public dataset using the aggregated prediction as labels (\cref{line:train-server}).
+Since in \gls{fd}, the server can only be influenced by the clients predictions on $\Dp$, we can study the byzantine impact given this communication modality in isolation.

-\paragraph{Experimental setup.} We evaluate \gls{fd} on the CIFAR-10/100 \citep{krizhevsky2009learning}, CINIC-10 \citep{darlow2018cinic} and Clothing1M \citep{xiao2015learning} datasets using the ResNet \citep{He2015deep} and WideResNet \citep{zagoruyko2016wide} architectures.
+\paragraph{Experimental setup.} We evaluate \gls{fd} on the CIFAR-10/100 \citep{krizhevsky2009learning}, CINIC-10 \citep{darlow2018cinic}, and Clothing1M \citep{xiao2015learning} datasets using the ResNet \citep{He2015deep} and WideResNet \citep{zagoruyko2016wide} architectures.
 We keep 5\% of the training datasets for validation and split the remaining data evenly among the clients.
 Each experiment is performed with multiple random seeds and we report mean and standard deviation.